 Logistics to consider when planning a medically unassisted birth in BC:

-- Birth supplies, including supplies for clamping and cutting (or burning) the umbilical cord and emergency supplies
+- Birth supplies, including supplies for clamping and cutting (or burning) the umbilical cord and any emergency supplies

-- Registering a medically unattended birth
+- How to register a medically unattended birth (varies by province and country)

-- A plan for who you will call / where you will go if you medical assistance becomes necessary
+- A plan for who you will call / where you will go if you medical assistance becomes necessary / desired

 Birth supplies for an Unassisted birth in BC